Chiefs vs Broncos Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 16)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over millions of data from every past game between the Chiefs and Broncos and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every facet between the Chiefs and Broncos and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.

-Remi has been most watching on the linear correlation of weight human bettors often put on coaching factors between a Chiefs team going up against a possibly healthy Broncos team.
-We’ve found the true game analytics might reflect a strong lean against one Vegas line in particular.
+Interestingly enough, the data has been most keyed in on the unproportionally assigned weight human bettors tend to put on Kansas City’s strength factors between a Chiefs team going up against a possibly healthy Broncos team.
+Trends look to say the true game analytics might reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.